Business and World Relations

 Dual Credit: Yes - CNM

 Albuquerque Public Schools, Central New Mexico Community College, and Nusenda Credit Union have collaborated to offer a course that teaches students about career pathways in the financial services industry.
 Students also utilize economic reasoning, along with a new focus on personal financial literacy to examine a variety of topics, including supply and demand, personal financial decisions, and financial institutions.
-Students will earn their required APS Economics credit upon successful completion of the class.

 After completing the course, high school students are eligible to apply for another dual credit course – The Nusenda Credit Union internship (Internship in Business Administration – BUSA 2998).